jessegrosjean/OLD-birch-outline-editor/README.md

 ## Customizing Birch

-See [Customizing Atom](https://atom.io/docs/latest/customizing-atom).
+See [Hacking Atom](https://atom.io/docs/latest/hacking-atom-tools-of-the-trade).
 Birch is built on Atom so you use all the same techniques for custom themes, keymaps, and packages.

-To create a package that works with Birch follow Atom's [creating a package](https://atom.io/docs/lastest/creating-a-package) instructions.
-Then you'll need to use the [services API](https://atom.io/docs/lastest/creating-a-package#interacting-with-other-packages-via-services) to consume the birch service.
+To create a package that works with Birch follow Atom's [creating a package](https://atom.io/docs/latest/hacking-atom-package-word-count) instructions.
+Then you'll need to use the [services API](https://atom.io/docs/latest/behind-atom-interacting-with-other-packages-via-services) to consume the `birch-outine-editor-service`.

 It's a two step process: